Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Pay $2M for misleading customers in regards to refund capabilities

 **What are some examples where Qantas have not been ethical in their marketing?**
+- Hiding charges and levies for some of their flights
+- Colluding with other airlines to fix fuel surcha

 **What are the impacts on Qantas of the business being influenced by ethics in their marketing?**